Yeshrat-Zerin-Yera/Xplore-Tailwind-React-Client/README.md

 ## Description

 This is the client side of a educational website.
 There are various courses user can select from.
-Sign up and login using form, google, github is available.
+Sign up and login using form, google and github is available.
 The website is hosted in firebase.

 ## Important links